mschmidty/bio_notes/web_dev_notes/_posts/2018-10-08-d3js_svg_charts.md

 var x = d3.scale.linear()
   .range([0, width]);
 ```
-This one is easy, we make a variable `var x`.  `x` is assigned a linear scale (heads up in V4 and V4 of D3 this is `scaleLinear()` not `scale.linear` like we have here) where the range of that scale is 0 to the width set in our last variable.
+This one is easy, we make a variable `var x`.  `x` is assigned a linear scale (heads up in V4 and V4 of D3 this is `scaleLinear()` not `scale.linear` like we have here) where the range of that scale starts at coordinate 0 and goes to the `width` set in our last variable.

 ### Select the Chart
 ```js